Josephson's effect in the Schwarzschild background: Relativistic kinematics of superflow in static spacetimes

 Spatial tensors decompose naturally on $\Sigma_t$ with induced metric $\gamma_{ij}$.
 Let $dA$ be the area element on a two-surface $S\subset\Sigma_t$ with unit normal $s_i$.
 The flux mapping derived in Subsection \ref{ssec2.2} implies

 and, when $\alpha$ varies negligibly across $S$, the approximate relation

 This expresses the time dilation between local transport and asymptotic readout.
-When combined with \eqref{2.18}, it implies that \emph{currents} measured at infinity scale as $\alpha$ relative to proper currents, \emph{voltages} scale as $\alpha$ relative to proper voltages, and \emph{powers} scale as $P_\infty=\alpha^2 P_{\rm proper}$.
-In particular, there is no additional redshift factor multiplying an intrinsic local critical current $I_c$; any $\alpha^2$ enhancement pertains to power (or to frequency-voltage products), not to $I_c$ itself.
+When combined with \eqref{2.18}, it implies that currents measured at infinity scale as $\alpha$ relative to proper currents, voltages scale as $\alpha$ relative to proper voltages, and powers scale as $P_\infty=\alpha^2 P_{\rm proper}$.

+Throughout this work, asymptotic quantities (frequencies, voltages, currents) are defined with respect to the Killing time \(t\), the natural time coordinate for an observer at infinity.
+Real experiments, however, are performed by local observers at some finite radius \(r_{\rm lab}\), using their proper time \(\tau = \alpha(r_{\rm lab})\, t\).
+The basic conversions are:

+Here \(\omega_{\rm proper}\), \(V_{\rm proper}\), and \(I_{\rm proper}\) are measured using a laboratory clock and instruments at finite radius, whereas \(\omega_\infty\), \(V_\infty\), and \(I_\infty\) are the corresponding quantities expressed per unit Killing time.
+The AC Josephson relation uses whichever clock is chosen for phase comparison; the DC current uses whichever time parameter defines the flux.
+In weak-field terrestrial experiments, one always works with proper quantities, and the asymptotic ones differ only at \(O(g h / c^2)\).

 For fields, it is convenient to distinguish invariant statements from gauge choices.
 The scalar potential seen by static observers is $\Phi=-U^\mu A_\mu$, while the electric and magnetic fields on $\Sigma_t$ are defined by $E_i=F_{i\mu}U^\mu$ and $B^i=\tfrac{1}{2}\epsilon^{ijk}F_{jk}$ with $\epsilon^{ijk}$ the Levi-Civita tensor of $\gamma_{ij}$.
 These definitions are gauge invariant and adapted to the foliation.
 The magnetic flux through a loop is $\Phi_{\rm loop}=\int_S B^i s_i dA$, independent of $\alpha$.
 Flux quantization therefore, retains its flat-space form on each static slice; redshift enters only through the time evolution of the junction phases, not through the spatial holonomy.